sfbrigade/compass/README.md

 - Create a "Client ID for Web application"
 - Populate the fields as below (note the name and authorized redirect URIs fields)
   ![alt text](readmeassist.jpg)

-  -Copy the client ID field on the upper right, after creation
+* Copy the client ID field on the upper right, after creation

 To update GOOGLE_CLIENT_SECRET: